When is the Autumn Budget?

 Traditionally, the Autumn Budget is delivered in late October or early November.
 For instance, the 2024 Autumn Budget was presented on 30 October 2024.
 It's anticipated that the 2025 Autumn Budget will occur around a similar timeframe, but the specific date has yet to be announced.

-However, the Chancellor of the Exchequer, Rachel Reeves, is scheduled to deliver a Spring Statement on 26 March 2025, which will provide an update on the government's fiscal policies and economic forecasts
+However, the Chancellor of the Exchequer, Rachel Reeves, delivered a Spring Statement on 26 March 2025, which provided an update on the government's fiscal policies and economic forecasts.

 What time is the Budget?